michalciurus/Outletgen/readme.md

 ## After

 No drag & dropping.
-Just add a "Restoration ID" in your views and this is how you use it in the VC:
+Just add a "Restoration ID" in your views and references will be auto-generated for you:

 ```
 class MyVc: UIViewController {